MeshUDF: Fast and Differentiable Meshing of Unsigned Distance Field Networks: Method

 \subsubsection{Surface Detection within Cells}

 As in standard marching cubes~\cite{Lorensen87}, we first sample a discrete regular grid $G$ in the region of interest, typically $[-1,1]^3$.
 At each location $\bx_i \in G$ we compute

 where $u_i$ is the unsigned distance to the implicit surface at location $\bx_i$, and $\bgrad_i \in \mathbb{R}^3$ is the gradient computed using backpropagation.

-We then process each cubic grid cell $(\bx_1,...,\bx_8)$ independently.
-Given such a cell, let $(u_1,...,u_8)$ and $(\bgrad_1,...,\bgrad_8)$ be the above values at each one of its corners.
-Since all $u_i$ are positive, a surface traversing a cell does not produce a sign flip as it would when using an SDF.
-However, assuming that corners $\bx_i$ and $\bx_j$ lie on opposite sides of the $0$-levelset surface, their corresponding vectors $\bgrad_i$ and $\bgrad_j$ must be of opposite orientations, provided that the surface is sufficiently smooth within the cell.
-This observation leads us to take the \textit{pseudo-signed distance} $s_i$ for the corners of the cube to be where $\bx_1$ is one of the cell corners that we will refer to as the {\it anchor}.
-With this definition, $\bx_1$ is assigned a positive pseudo-distance and corners where the gradient is in a direction opposite to that at $\bx_1$ a negative one.
-If that happens at least once, we use marching cubes' disjunction cases and vertex interpolation to reconstruct a triangulated surface in the cell.
-Fig.~\ref{fig:method} depicts this process in the 2D case.
-In practice we only perform these computations within cells whose average UDF values of $(u_1,...,u_8)$ are small.
-Others can be ignored, thus saving computation time and filtering bad cell candidates which have opposing gradients but lie far from the surface, typically between two surfaces.
+Given a cubic cell and its 8 corners, let $(u_1,...,u_8)$, $(\bx_1,...,\bx_8)$, and $(\bgrad_1,...,\bgrad_8)$ be the above values in each one.
+Since all $u_i$ are positive, a surface traversing a cell does not produce a sign flip as it does when using an SDF.
+However, when corners $\bx_i$ and $\bx_j$ lie on opposite sides of the $0$-levelset surface, their corresponding vectors $\bgrad_i$ and $\bgrad_j$ should have opposite orientations, provided the surface is sufficiently smooth within the cell.
+Hence, we define a \textit{pseudo-signed distance}

-The gradient of an ideal UDF is of norm one away from the surface and is undefined on the surface itself.
-In practice, $\phi(\bc,\cdot)$ typically is smoother with gradients of norm one away from the surface and almost zero close to it.
-Hence, when the norm of $\bgrad_i$ is large enough at all corners of a cell and the radius of curvature of the surface is large with respect to the grid resolution, the result of the computation described in this section is independent from what corner serves as the anchor and it can be chosen randomly.
-We provide additional details about this in the supplementary material.

-However, when the normal at one or more corners has a very small norm, it may produce undesirable results.
-In such cases, we pick as anchors corners with a norm of sufficient magnitude.
-It may happen that none of the 8 corners satisfy this requirement, but only in cases where $\phi(\bc, \cdot)$ is very poorly approximating an UDF.
-In such cases, we simply ignore the cell.